MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Declare widget template JSON strings

 This example will declare some static strings to define the JSON templates for each widget.
 These variables should be declared outside of the **WidgetProvider** class definition.
-For more information on the widget template JSON format, see TBD.
+For information on creating the widget template JSON document, see [Create a widget template with the Adaptive Card Designer](../../design/widgets/widgets-create-a-template.md).

 ```cpp
 // WidgetProvider.h